-Unless the federal plan is continued, terrorism risk insurance will once again be unavailable, producing economic disruption.
+Unless the federal plan is continued, terrorism risk insurance would once again be unavailable, producing economic disruption.
 Lenders will not make loans without terrorism risk coverage on the collateral.
 Consequently, construction would again be halted, costing thousands of jobs.
 Companies’ ability to raise capital in the debt markets would be negatively impacted, imperiling an already slow economic recovery.
 Businesses would face the possibility of crippling losses on a daily basis.

 Is there Congressional support for extension of TRIA?

 Yes.
 Each time the law has been scheduled to sunset, bipartisan majorities in Congress have moved to extend the program, making minor changes along the way but preserving the program’s smart design.
 TRIA has been reauthorized four times with strong bipartisan congressional support -- the most recent reauthorization was signed into law on Dec.
 20, 2019 and extends the law through Dec.
 31, 2027.